-DataSet.vertical_interp(self, levels=None, fixed=None, thickness=None)
+DataSet.vertical_interp(self, levels=None, fixed=None, thickness=None, depths=None)

-Vertically interpolate a dataset based on given vertical levels.
-This is calculated for each time step and grid cell Note: This requires consistent vertical levels in space.
+Verticaly interpolate a dataset based on given vertical levels This is calculated for each time step and grid cell Note: This requires consistent vertical levels in space.
 For the likes of sigma-coordinates, please use to_zlevels.

 - levels (list, int or str) list of vertical levels, for example depths for an ocean model, to vertically interpolate to.
 These must be floats or ints. - fixed (bool) Define whether the vertical levels are the same in all spatial locations.
 Set to True if they are, e.g. you have z-levels.
-If you have the likes of sigma-coordinates, set this to True. - thickness (str or Dataset) This must be supplied if fixed is False, otherwise vertical thickness cannot be known.
+If you have the likes of sigma-coordinates, set this to False. - thickness (str or Dataset) This or depths must be supplied if fixed is False, otherwise vertical thickness/depth cannot be known.
 Option argument when vertical levels vary in space.
 One of: a variable, in the dataset, which contains the variable thicknesses; a .nc file which contains the thicknesses; or a Dataset that contains the thicknesses.
 Note: the .nc file or Dataset must only contain one variable.
 Thickness should be in metres.
-Vertical interpolation will take the value from the mid-point of the level.
+Vertical interpolation will take the value from the mid-point of the level. - depths (str or Dataset) This or thickness must be supplied if fixed is False, otherwise vertical thickness/depth cannot be known.
+Option argument when vertical levels vary in space.
+One of: a variable, in the dataset, which contains the variable depths; a .nc file which contains the depths; or a Dataset that contains the depths.
+Note: the .nc file or Dataset must only contain one variable.
+Depths should be in metres, and be the mid-point of the level.